The coronavirus is already bursting the tech investment bubble

 Similarly, accommodation booking sites are all accessed in the same way now via an app, and it is very easy to compare accommodation availability and costs.
 Airbnb was a first mover in home rental but this sector has been beset by issues relating to fraud and safety.

 Hence all these markets are going to remain very competitive in the longer term and this means low margins and low returns.
 It is no surprise the share prices of ride hailing businesses have halved.
-In these industries technology is no longer a competitive advantage as almost all the competitors now have similar technology.
+In these industries, technology is no longer a competitive advantage as almost all the competitors now have similar technology.
 The technology is simply infrastructure.

 Cash flow and consolidation